sergiocollado/potpourri/Notes_on_Linux/Notes_on_testing_Linux.md

 ```

-Once you have the kunitconfig file, just run:
+Once you have the kunitconfig file, just run your desired test:

 ```
-./tools/testing/kunit/kunit.py run
+./tools/testing/kunit/kunit.py run "longest-symbol"
 ```

 Also, You may want to run KUnit with flags like: